Mission Davidson: In Srem

-On 11 March Davidson heard German mortar attack facilitating their crossing of river Sava from Bosnia into Srem.
+On 11 March, Davidson heard German mortar attack facilitating their crossing of the river Sava from Bosnia into Srem.
 It was done by the 13th SS Division (Handschar).
 His mission marched further south and joined the 16th and 36th Partisan divisions at Koraj.
 There, they organised additional war aid drops as well as personnel reinforcements, Captains Ted Howe and Irwin and a wireless operator, Corporal Wardle.
 On 4 April the team started their return to Srem.

 Rača murders

 Returning to Sremska Rača, Davidson encountered the war at its worst.
 The Serb civilians left behind, too old or sick to move had been slaughtered by the SS.

 They found a scene of unrelieved frightfulness.
 The corpses of 220 human beings, of which 83 were women and fifty were old men and the remainder children too young to have crossed the Sava in our retreat, were lying about the village, in little heaps in backyards, in the shallowest of graves, hidden under sheaves of maize stalk, or simply abandoned in the road.
 In the village of Bosut, three miles away, they found the corpses of 75 women, 45 children and 38 old men; and the story was much the same in Morovitch and two other villages.
 A later calculation showed that a total of 460 old men, women and young children had been murdered in these villages, apart from several who could not be accounted for.
 In most cases we found that they had had their throats cut.
 Seventy or eighty houses had been burnt.